GiantRavens/backblazeS3/readme.md

 ## TODO - Areas to Explore Further
 1. return actual errors in functions instead of bool
-2. store config info key/secrets management, or directly in a struct
+2. store config info key/secrets management, with viper, or directly in a struct
-3. full golang linting i.e. proper Go comments
+3. full golang linting i.e. proper Go comments and layout